 1. I am interested in an elevator career.
 How do I certify?

-To begin your certification process refer to the eligibility criteria in the CAT, CET and QEI applicant handbook.
-CAT, CET and QEI.
-When ready to apply access the CAT, CET and QEI online applications.
+When ready to certify, access the CAT, CET and QEI online applications.
 Note: Before you begin the online application make sure you are prepared to provide the application requirements as stated in the “Exam application” section in the applicant handbook.
 The online application cannot be saved and must be submitted at once.

 2. What is the cost of certification?